 Setting clear expectations on replacing servers and when to replace them is critical to successfully monitoring their environment and keep it running smooth.

 Every device that touches the network should be discussed if possible.
-They partnered with you as their outsourced help desk for a reason.
+They work with you as their outsourced help desk for a reason.
 Having a budgetable plan in place helps them acquire the technology needed and helps you deliver an exceptional experience.

 The lifespan of what is acceptable for all technology in today’s business world is actively getting shorter.
 Keeping your customer on the cutting edge helps them and you be ahead of the competition.